EsotericSoftware/kryo/README.md

 ### Generics

-Kryo `getGenerics` provides generic type information so serializers can be more efficient.
+Kryo `getGenerics` provides generic type information so serializers can be more space efficient.
 This is most commonly used to avoid writing the class when the type parameter class is final.
+In such cases, serializers do not need to write the object's class.
+This kind of generics optimization can be enabled or disabled with Kryo `setOptimizedGenerics`.

 If the class has a single type parameter, `nextGenericClass` returns the type parameter class, or null if none.
 After reading or writing any nested objects, `popGenericType` must be called.
 See CollectionSerializer for an example.